-3. If you selected the "Family" coverage on your Enrollment Application/Change Form, when the "family" "Out-of-Pocket Maximum" for a Calendar Year equals the amount shown on your Schedule of Coverage, the benefit percentage automatically increases to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by all family Participants during the remainder of that Calendar Year.
-The "family" "Out-of-Pocket Maximum" may be satisfied by one or more covered Participants.
+When the Co-Share Amount for the In-Network or Out-of-Network Benefits level for all Participants under your coverage in a Calendar Year equals the "family" "Out-of-Pocket Maximum" shown on your Schedule of Coverage for that level, the benefit percentages automatically increase to 100% for purposes of determining the benefits available for additional Eligible Expenses incurred by all family Participants for the remainder of that Calendar Year for that level.
+No Participant will be required to contribute more than the individual Out-of-Pocket Maximum to the family "Out-of-Pocket Maximum."

-The following are exceptions to the Out-of-Pocket-Maximum described above:
+The following are exceptions to the Out-of-Pocket Maximums described above: